Focke-Wulf Fw 190: Landing gear

+Control systems

 Most aircraft of the era used cables and pulleys to operate their controls.
 The cables tended to stretch, resulting in the sensations of "give" and "play" that made the controls less crisp and responsive, and required constant maintenance to correct.
 For the new design, the team replaced the cables with rigid pushrods and bearings to eliminate this problem.
 Another innovation was making the controls as light as possible.
 The maximum resistance of the ailerons was limited to 3.5 kg, as the average man's wrist could not exert a greater force.
 The empennage (tail assembly) featured relatively small and well-balanced horizontal and vertical surfaces.

 The design team also attempted to minimize changes in the aircraft's trim at varying speeds, thus reducing the pilot's workload.
 They were so successful in this regard that they found in-flight-adjustable aileron and rudder trim tabs were not necessary.
 Small, fixed tabs were fitted to control surfaces and adjusted for proper balance during initial test flights.
 Only the elevator trim needed to be adjusted in flight (a feature common to all aircraft).
 This was accomplished by tilting the entire horizontal tailplane with an electric motor, with an angle of incidence ranging from −3° to +5°.

 Another aspect of the new design was the extensive use of electrically powered equipment instead of the hydraulic systems used by most aircraft manufacturers of the time.
 On the first two prototypes, the main landing gear was hydraulic.
 Starting with the third prototype, the undercarriage was operated by push buttons controlling electric motors in the wings, and was kept in position by electric up and down-locks.
 The armament was also loaded and fired electrically.
 Tank believed that service use would prove that electrically powered systems were more reliable and more rugged than hydraulics, electric lines being much less prone to damage from enemy fire.